 🔮 Merlin's Exegesis: On the Perfected Knight

 M∞: "I will tell you the truth about Galahad: he frightened me.
 Not because he was dangerous, but because he was inevitable.
-I could shape Arthur, guide Perceval, outmaneuver Gawain — but Galahad moved through the world as if the world were made of air.
+I could shape Arthur, but Galahad moved through the world as if it were all air before his presence.
 He sat in the Siege Perilous as casually as you sit in your chair.
 He drew the sword from the stone as if it were butter.
 There was no friction in him.
 And where there is no friction, there is no story.
-He is the ending of the story."
+He is the ending of the story; he is the Perfection of Men."

 M∞: "The three questers are three aspects of the soul's approach to the divine.
 Galahad is grace.
 Percival is transformation.
 Bors is fidelity.
 Your path to the Grail will be one of these three — or more likely, some combination that is uniquely your own.
 I have watched enough seekers to know this: the Grail does not care which path you take.
 It cares only that you are sincere."